MichaelCurrin/vsc-extension-quickstart/docs/usage.md

 # Usage
 > How to build, setup and use a dev version of this extension

-## Preparation
+## Install

-Follow [Installation](installation.md) steps to get your environment setup.
+If you haven't alreay, follow the [Installation](installation.md) steps to get your Node.js dependencies setup.

+## Start the extension in debug mode

 Follow [Start the extension](development.md#start-the-extension) steps to get the extension running in a sandboxed environment.

 You can skip the lint and test steps beforehand if you aren't changing any code.

 ## Use the extension